Disocactus crenatus

-Disocactus crenatus, the crenate orchid cactus, is a species of cactus and one of the most important parent plant in creating the epiphyllum hybrids commonly cultivated throughout the world.
-It is cultivated for its large white flowers.
+Disocactus crenatus, commonly known as the crenate orchid cactus, is a species of cactus cultivated for its large flowers.
+It is a critical parent plant in creating epiphyllum hybrids commonly cultivated worldwide.

 Description

 D. crenatus subsp. crenatus

-The stem is erect to ascending, profusely branched, primary stems terete (tapering at both ends) or 3-angled for a short portion at base, becoming ligneous (woody), flat at most of their length, secondary stems flat, flattened portions to 60 cm long, to 6–10 cm wide, stiff and rather succulent.
+The stem is erect to ascending, and profusely branched.
+The primary stems are terete (tapering at both ends) and 3-angled for a short portion at the base, becoming ligneous (woody) and flat for most of their length.
+The secondary stems are flat, with flattened portions being 60 cm, 6–10 cm, and stiff and rather succulent.
 The phylloclades are lanceolate to long linear, acute or obtuse, median nerve rather thick, margins deeply or coarsely crenate, lobes oblique; areoles at the bases of stems sometimes bearing hairs or small bristles, internodes (plant stem part between nodes) narrow or broad.
-The Epidermis is green or gray-green and smooth.
+The epidermis is green or gray-green and smooth.